 These plastic pry tools might be the number one tool I use on the 4Runner for almost every mod.
-If you are looking for a universal little set of automotive tools, the plastic tools should be on the top of your list.
-A flathead screwdriver will also work for a lot of your installs but these tools almost guarantee you don’t scratch anything.
+If you are looking for a universal little set of automotive tools, the plastic tools should be at the top of your list.
+A flathead screwdriver will also work for a lot of your installs, but these tools almost guarantee you don’t scratch anything.

-With a brand new 4Runner or even semi late-model, you want to keep everything looking nice.
-With a set of the pry tools, you will do just that.
-Before we grabbed a set of these tools, I was using a flat head screwdriver for most mods.
+With a brand new 4Runner or even a semi-late-model, you want to keep everything looking nice.
+With a set of pry tools, you will do just that.
+Before we grabbed a set of these tools, I was using a flat-head screwdriver for most mods.

 Regardless of when you purchase a set of these, you eventually will (as we did).
-I thought, how bad can using a flathead be.
-Until I scratched the shit out of my girls fender with a screwdriver.
-And then again, when I installed the vanity lights, I broke a couple tabs.
-Now, I need to buy a new light cover for the driver vanity light.
-The point is, do your self a favor and buy a set of these.
-This set of tools is less than $20 I think.
+I thought, How bad can using a flathead be until I scratched the shit out of my girl’s fender with a screwdriver.
+And then again, when I installed the vanity lights, I broke a couple of tabs.
+Now, I need to buy a new light cover for the driver’s vanity light.
+The point is, do yourself a favor and buy a set of these.
+This set of tools is less than $20, I think.

 It will save you a few headaches in the future.
-We started this blog as a trial and error resource for everything 5th Gen 4Runner.
+We started this blog as a trial-and-error resource for everything 5th Gen 4Runner.
 Literally, every experience we have, we try to blog about it.
-This is one of those experiences that need to be documented.
+This is one of those experiences that needs to be documented.

 Grab a set of these